-We must value and respect the diversity of our employees, as well as our suppliers, customers and any other person/group with whom we have interaction.
-Sonoco is committed to providing equal opportunity in all of its employment and purchasing practices to fully utilize the human and business resources available to us in our pursuit of customer satisfaction and shareholder return.
+Having a diverse workforce - made up of employees who bring a wide variety of skills, abilities, experiences, and perspectives - is critical to our success.
+Such an environment also helps us attract and retain the best talents and reach even higher levels of employee and customer satisfaction.
+We must value and respect the diversity of our employees, as well as our suppliers, customers, and any other person/group with whom we have interaction.
+Each of us is responsible for creating a culture of trust and respect that promotes a positive and inclusive work environment.
+This means treating each other with fairness and courtesy in all our interactions in our on-site and virtual workplaces.
+Sonoco is committed to providing equal opportunity in all its employment and purchasing practices to fully utilize the human and business resources available to us in our pursuit of customer satisfaction and shareholder return.